StewieTech/CSS---My-Site/README.md

 <h2> Newsletter Signup </h2>

 My First deployed Heroku web app .
 Using similar logic, I will deploy my other apps on Heroku.
-The Newsletter is built by connecting to A mailchimp API.
+The Newsletter is built by connecting to a mailchimp API.
 Currently it is using HTML, CSS, Bootstrap & javascript.
 To visit
 <a href="https://vast-plains-87636.herokuapp.com/?fbclid=IwAR08qF36XZXBIIu2Zua6UduX0sjp-CqG5NhLqaIgDHVEyfMkQbcuq4Xmwdc">My First Heroku Web App Click Here</a>

 <h2> Upcoming Timeline's </h2>